My rules for social media (you can adapt your own always) – These I apply in real life too:

 - Generally don’t use Facebook except for specific things – I use it for a couple of support groups, and to connect with friends/family not on other social media – but nothing else.
 It’s engineered to make you feel bad.

-- Try and learn all about people with less privilege than you – It’s ok to follow people you look up to, but getting obsessed with material wealth is an unhealthy pursuit that will always make you unhappy, showing empathy and trying to make the lives of those without as many resources better by understanding and helping them is far more life fulfilling.
+- Try and learn all about people with less opportunities than you – It’s ok to follow people you look up to, but getting obsessed with material wealth is an unhealthy pursuit that will always make you unhappy, showing empathy and trying to make the lives of those without as many resources better by understanding and helping them is far more life fulfilling.

 - Value lived experience – Lived experience is the most useful tool for challenging assumptions you have.
 If people speak of their experiences – those count as much if not more than any statistical data you may find – Do people lie?
 Yes.
 But nowhere near as much as you would like to think.